bravepickle/templar/README.md

 # templar
 Small files generator from templates written in Golang

-Push ctr+d to stop writing to STDIN interactively
+Press *Ctrl+D* to stop writing to STDIN interactively

 ## TODO
 - [ ] Add binary executables for some of the architectures